MarcTM/Project---PHP_Jquery/README.md

 # MARC PROJECT 1DAW PHP & JQUERY

-This is my PHP with JS/JQUERY project that I'm doing at this moment in 1DAW.
+This is my PHP with JS/JQUERY project that I'm doing at this moment.
 It consists on a supplements webpage, with its Homepage, Shop, Services, Meet Us, Contact, etc.

 ## Getting Started